rudyLi/storm-kafka-hdfs/README.md

            - 6700
            - 6701

-5. Now, you can submit toplog to storm cluster, storm supplys some example, the wordcount is the simplets, you may find the jar in examples directory under  the storm path, in my computer, excute `torm jar $Path/examples/storm-starter/storm-starter-topologies-0.9.2-incubating.jar storm.starter.WordCountTopology wordCount`, then open the ui you may find this topology named __wordCount__
+5. Now, you can submit toplog to storm cluster, storm has supplied some examples, like the wordcount is the simplets, find the jar in examples directory underthe storm path, in my computer, excute commend bellow, then open the ui you may find this topology named __wordCount__

+        `storm jar $Path/examples/storm-starter/storm-starter-topologies-0.9.2-incubating.jar storm.starter.WordCountTopology wordCount`

 > important, you must add arg at last, otherwise the topolog is excuted in local mode;